ASSAULT LAWYER IN GEORGETOWN & WILLIAMSON COUNTY

-If you have been accused of assault against your spouse or another family member, you may find yourself charged with assault family violence.
+Under Texas law if you have been accused of assault against your spouse or another family member, you may find yourself charged with assault family violence.
 Most of the assault charges in Williamson County are Class A misdemeanors with a punishment ranging up to one year in jail and a fine of up to $4,000.
 Often, the local magistrate will issue a temporary restraining order that prevents any form of contact between the victim and the defendant.
 While family violence charges are similar to assault and battery charges in many ways, there are some important differences.

-For example, if you’ve been convicted of a prior assault family violence charge, a subsequent charge for that offense will automatically be enhanced to a felony, which involves longer jail time, possible prison time, and greater fines.
+For example, if you’ve been convicted of a prior assault family violence charge, a subsequent charge for that offense will automatically be enhanced to a degree felony, which involves longer jail time, possible prison time, and greater fines.
 Additionally, if you are convicted of assault family violence, you may be banned from owning or possessing a firearm.